Disney fans and Christmas enthusiasts alike have a reason to celebrate, as one park has made a festive feature a year-long staple.

-Similar to Magic Kingdom Park, one of the highlights of the Disney Enchanted Christmas celebration at Disneyland Paris is the regular fall of “snoap” (AKA fake snow made of soap) on Main Street, U.S.A.
+Similar to Magic Kingdom, one of the highlights of the Disney Enchanted Christmas celebration at Disneyland Paris is the regular fall of “snoap” (AKA fake snow made of soap) on Main Street, U.S.A.

 This typically only features from November through January, disappearing at the same time as the Christmas tree and festive parade.
-As of this week, however, Disneyland Paris has made snoap a year-round feature.
+However, Disneyland Paris has decided to make snoap a year-round feature.

 Disney Park Introduces Year-Round Snoap